 Facts about Concurrent High School/Viterbo University Enrollment and Youth Options

-- The university will enforce course prerequisites and placement test requirements.
-For placement in math and Spanish courses, the student must contact the Admission Office for placement test information.
+- The university will enforce prerequisite and placement test requirements.
+For placement in math, Spanish, art, dance, music, or theatre courses, the student must contact the Office of Admission for placement test or audition information.

 - All courses taken will be recorded as college credit and will become part of the student’s permanent record.

 - The student is responsible for tuition, fees, books and supplies if the school district does not pay them.